If you would like to get married in Reading, contact us to request a booking.

-Please note: for safety reasons, guests attending our ceremony room must wear a mask throughout (unless exempt).
+We recommend that guests attending our ceremony room wear a mask throughout.

 If you want to get married, or form a civil partnership, you must: